etrousset/kuzzle-freeboard-plugin/README.md

 # Kuzzle freeboard plugin

-Freeboard plugin to help integrating data from a Kuzzle Server in your Freeboard IoT Dashboard
+Freeboard plugin to help integrate data from a Kuzzle Server to your Freeboard IoT Dashboard

 ## Kuzzle Datasource